CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task1.md

 All the necessary software to run the recipes and make your own submission is available on our [Clarity-Cadenza GitHub repository](https://github.com/claritychallenge/clarity).

-The official code for the first challenge was released on version `v0.3.2`.
+The official code for the first challenge was released in version `v0.3.2`.
-To avoid any conflic, we highly recommend for you to work using version v0.3.2 and not with the code from the `main` branch.
-To install this versions you can:
+To avoid any conflict, we highly recommend for you to work using version v0.3.2 and not with the code from the `main` branch.
+To install this version:

 1. Download the files of the release v0.3.2 from: https://github.com/claritychallenge/clarity/releases/tag/v0.3.2